myrne/faithful/README.md

     console.error error
 ```

-`faithful.detect` gives as result the first input value for which the promises returned by the iterator resolved to a truthy value (i.e. something that evalates to `true` in context of an if-statement).
+`faithful.detect` gives as result the first input value for which the promises returned by the iterator was fulfilled with a truthy value (i.e. something that evalates to `true` in context of an if-statement).
 If no input value matched the criteria set by the iterator, then the result will be `undefined`.

-Because `faithful.detect` starts with calling the iterator once for each value in the `inputs array - before any of the promises returned have resolved -, the result you'll get from `detect` will not necessarily be the first value inside the input array that matches the criteria set by the iterator.
-Rather, it's the result for which the promise returned by the iterator happened to resolve first.
+Because `faithful.detect` starts with calling the iterator once for each value in the `inputs array - before any of the promises returned have been fulfilled -, the result you'll get from `detect` will not necessarily be the first value inside the input array that matches the criteria set by the iterator.
+Rather, it's the result for which the promise returned by the iterator happened to be fulfilled first.
 Because of that, you may want to use `detectSeries` so that inputs are checked one by one, in order.
 With `detectSeries` you'll always get back the first among the inputs that matched the criteria.

 ### faithful.log

-`faithful.log` logs the resolved value of the promise using `console.log`, and the failure value with `console.error` otherwise.
+`faithful.log` logs the fulfillment value of the promise using `console.log`, and the failure value with `console.error` otherwise.

 ```coffee
 faithful.log faithful.return "abc"